 Substantive posts also cite sources.
 When using the ideas of others, a scholar gives appropriate in-text citations when responding to forum.
+For example,

-For example, technology and media that has become commonplace; however, believers must "embrac[e] technology with gusto" (p.
+Blackaby and Blackaby (2011) found many believers get frustrated with technology and media that has become commonplace; however, believers must "embrac[e] technology with gusto" (p.
 8).